 Many of the most popular brands are designed to spot-check slabs of meat or pots of oil, but fall short when monitoring long-term stovetop projects, like toffee or fudge—popping a pocket thermometer in and out of the candy doesn't allow for the constant, steady readings required for good results.
 Pastry projects are better done using a digital thermometer with a clip-on attachment, so you can monitor every second of the candy-making process, which can go from success to failure in a split second (most instant-read pocket thermometers require three or four seconds to register).

 My favorite is Polder's In-Oven Thermometer, which has a temperature alert function so I don't have to watch the readout like a hawk.
 I love that it has a timer as well.
+(Editor's note: Our overall favorite leave-in probe thermometer, after testing, is the ThermoWorks ChefAlarm.)

 Even if you don't make candies often, this thermometer has a heat-resistant cord, so it's great for keeping tabs on long-term savory projects as well, like a roast turkey.
 (Worth noting: This thermometer is not meant for use on the grill.
 We recommend a few thermometers for this purpose in our roundup of the best grilling accessories and the best high-tech gear for grilling.)